HirofumiTsuda/BER/README.md

 BIT : the number of bits sent to the receiver.
 MIN_USER_NUM : the minimum number of the users in the simulation.
 MAX_USER_NUM : the maximum number of the users in the simulation.
-INTERVAL : In this simulation, integral is calculated with trapezoidal approximation.
+INTERVAL : In this simulation, integral is calculated with the trapezoidal approximation.
 This parameter denotes the width of each trapezoid.
 The calculation gets more precisely as this parameter gets larger.
 LATE : the maximum delay-time (delay time is chosen randomly).
 CHANNEL_LENGTH : the length of channel (This parameter must not be changed) COV_COUNT : not used